HeeraMenon/Human-Robot-Gaze-Tracking-Tangram-Puzzle-System/README.md

 - Evaluate each robot move <br>
 - Provide LLM-generated piece suggestions <br> <br>

-Remove or place pieces according to your gaze feedback <br>
+Remove or place pieces according to your gaze feedback <br><br>

+_Note: This project was developed in collaboration with Susanna and Anna_